-- A quality inventory management system comes with advanced reporting, which allows you to track which products are selling well.
-Some software can even include demand forecasting capability so you can avoid having excess product on hand.
+- A good inventory management system comes with advanced reporting, which allows you to track which products are selling well.
+Some software can even include demand forecasting capability so you can avoid having excess inventory on hand.

 - Your business will benefit from better customer service and can even prevent your business from breaching service-level agreements.

 - Once you consolidate your activity and deploy efficient routing, your fixed assets (trucks, forklifts, and pallet jacks) will benefit from reduced wear and tear.

 There are three major challenges to inventory management: optimizing costs, not having enough warehouse space, and the necessity to save time.
 If your business has a handle on all three, it can ensure products are permanently available and shipped to customers in a timely fashion while keeping costs down.

 Can I Use Excel as an Inventory Tracking system?